supershaneski/react-jwtoken-sample/README.md

 The token example is timed to expire after 1 hour and the app will handle this case and automatically re-login the user to get fresh token.

+# Change log

+I added a simple refresh token handler to when the original request send back expired token status.
+The response will be intercepted before sending back to the original caller.
+I am using fetch() so it is kinda primitive but other library like [axios](https://github.com/axios/axios) has built in mechanism for interceptors.

 ## React App Installation
 Clone repository and run